cedricvanrompay/blog/content/extended-gcd.md

 The reason why we do not directly assign `r2, x2, y2` to their new value is because we need to remember their previous value to store them in `r1, x1, y1`.
-However we cannot do this either ahead of time because we need the previous values of `r1, x1, y1` for the computation of `r3, x3, y3`.
+However this also cannot be done ahead of time because we need the previous values of `r1, x1, y1` for the computation of `r3, x3, y3`.

 The Python language provides a workaround with *multiple assignement*,